Tanvi445/Heart-failure-Prediction/README.md

 |11| Smoking | If the patient smokes or not (boolean) |
 |12| Time | Follow-up period (days) |
 |13| DEATH_EVENT | If the patient deceased during the follow-up period (boolean) - Target variable|

+## Credit to Authors:
+Citation Davide Chicco, Giuseppe Jurman: Machine learning can predict survival of patients with heart failure from serum creatinine and ejection fraction alone.
+BMC Medical Informatics and Decision Making 20, 16 (2020). (link)

+License CC BY 4.0

+Splash icon Icon by Freepik, available on Flaticon.

+Splash banner Wallpaper by jcomp, available on Freepik.

+The International Institute of Finance quotes, "The world is in $233 Trillion of debt".